 - Whether you meet with sales reps or speak with customer support, you’ll find out very quickly that very few companies send follow up emails.

 - Our unique research, which is based on 1,000 companies, found that less than 3% of all companies send a follow up email to their prospects or customers.
 But, why?

-- We share 5 “copy and paste” email templates that you can use to follow up with customers immediately – including a real-life example of Apple follow up.
+- We share 5 “copy and paste” email templates that you can use to follow up with customers immediately – including a real-life example of how Apple follows up with their customers.